m0njuru1/m0njuru1/README.md

 ## _Whoami_
 _**Assalamu Alaikum, <br>
-I am m0njurul a 17 year old boy who study in Computer Science & do bug bounty hunting.**_
+I am m0njurul a 17 year old boy who study in Computer Science & do bug bounty hunting.
+Trying to be a CTF crasher "Noob".**_

 ## _Hobbies_